M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 If itemcount > 0 And Not BlockItemcount Then
     If item >= 0 And item < itemcount Then
         With mList(item)
-            ListSelected = .Flags And fselected
+            ListSelected = .flags And fselected
         End With
     End If
 End If